irisgyq/AI_notes/Uniformed-Search.md

 ### Depth-First Search
 ---

-Stratefy: expand a deepest node first.
+Strategy: expand a deepest node first.

 Implementation: Fringe is a LIFO stack